nf-core/airrflow/docs/usage/sc_AIRRseq/single_cell_tutorial.md

    - In this step, cells without heavy chains or with multiple heavy chains are removed.
 Sequences in different samples that share the same cell_id and necleotide sequence are filtered out.
 The result are stored in the 'qc-filtering' folder.

 4. Clonal analysis.
-   - In this step, the Hamming distance threshold of the junction regions is determined when clonal_threshold is set to 'auto' (by default).
-Once the threshold is established, clones are assigned to the sequences.
-The result is under the folder named 'clonal_analysis'.
+   - In this step, the Hamming distance threshold of the junction regions is determined when clonal_threshold is set to 'auto' (by default).it should be reviewed for accuracy once the result is out.
+The threshold result can be found under the folder clonal_analysis/find_threshold.
-   - By default, the clonal_threshold is set to be 'auto', it should be reviewed for accuracy once the result is out.
-If the automatic threshold is unsatisfactory, you can set the threshold manually and rerun the pipeline.
+   - If the automatic threshold is unsatisfactory, you can set the threshold manually and re-run the pipeline.
    (Tip: use -resume whenever running the Nextflow pipeline to avoid duplicating previous work).
    - For TCR data, where somatic hypermutation does not occur, set the clonal_threshold to 0 when running the Airrflow pipeline.
+   - Once the threshold is established, clones are assigned to the sequences.
+A variety of tables and plots associated with clonal analysis were added to the folder 'clonal_analysis/define_clones', such as  sequences_per_locus_table, sequences_per_c_call_table, sequences_per_constant_region_table,num_clones_table, clone_sizes_table,clone size distribution plot, clonal abundance plot, diversity plot and etc.

-5. Repertoire analysis and reporting.
+5. Repertoire analysis.
-   - The output folders are 'repertoire_comparison' and 'multiqc'.
+   - The output folder is'repertoire_comparison'.
+V gene distribution tables and plots are included in this folder.

+6. Other reporting.
+   - Additional reports are also generated, including: a multiqc report which summarizes QC metrics across all samples, pipeline_info reports and report_file_size reports.